 - Poles (we permit people to use poles)

 - Suntan lotion

-We hold a prize giving ceremony after the racing, approximate timings will be detailed in the Final Instructions however it is a good idea to listen out for information on any updates that come in over the tannoy.
+A prize giving ceremony is held after racing finishes, approximate timings will be detailed in the final instructions but listen out for any updates over the tannoy.
 Sometimes the ceremony may be delayed and we wouldn't want you to miss out.
-We don't send out prizes after the event, so make sure you attend the ceremony and receive your big Welsh cheer!
+We don't sent out prizes after the event, so make sure you attend the ceremony and receive your big Welsh cheer!

-Prize Categories for the Sprint Triathlon are (for both men and women):
+Prize Categories for the Snowman Sprint Triathlon are (for both men and women):

 Overall - Top 3

 Vet 40 - Top 3

 Vet 70 - Top 3